What YOU can do to

 Actually I call it bribery and corruption because the more attention you lavish on your dog the quicker and easier it is to get the job done!

 Use creative and attractive alternatives to brushing

-Feed your dog raw bones 2-3 times per week. chewing on bones is the most natural way for a dog to maintain healthy gums and teeth.
-Please check our section on Dog's diet and Raw bones for more details.
+Chewing on bones is the most natural way for a dog to maintain healthy gums and teeth.
+It also provides your dog with balance proportions of calcium and other minerals necessary for dogs to grow stromg bones.
+Please check our section on Dog's Diet and Raw bones for more details.

-Ask your vet to check your pet's teeth as part of its annual examination and listen to the advice given with regard to the appropriate treatment recommended to maintain/or restore your pet's teeth and gums to good health.
+Ask your vet to check your pet's teeth as part of his or her annual examination and listen to the advice given with regard to the appropriate treatment recommended to maintain and or restore your pet's gums and teeth to good health.

 This article and information forms part of the Carole's Doggie World Holistic Library and is presented for informational purposes only.The information is not intended to be a substitute for visits to your local vet.
 Instead, the content offers the reader information researched and written by Carole Curtis for www.carolesdoggieworld.com